tls-lucas/tls-lucas/README.md

 + Living in Brazil 🇧🇷
 - System Information - UFGD (Federal University)
 !
-NodeJS and React programmer and always studying some technology
+Python and PHP programmer and always studying
 # Interested in Architecture and Backend
 ```